 Realize Rosslyn kicked off in 2012 as the first in-depth review of planning in Rosslyn in 20 years.
 From public workshops, events, and one-on-one meetings to social media and virtual forums, the community worked together in a variety of ways to influence the vision of Rosslyn's future.

 All project documents are available online including agendas, meeting notes, presentations, archive news, background materials, and the Rosslyn Plan Framework.

-On October 15, 2016, the County Board approved amendments to the General Land Use Plan, Master Transportation Plan, and Zoning Ordinance to implement the vision of the Rosslyn Sector Plan.
-Learn more about the amendments.
+On Oct.
+15, 2016, the County Board approved amendments to the General Land Use Plan, Master Transportation Plan and Zoning Ordinance to implement the vision of the Rosslyn Sector Plan.